 The undergraduate adviser in Geography and Spatial Data Science and Technology (SDST) is Dr. Leslie McLees.
 Her office is located in Condon 107C.
 You may sign up for an appointment to speak with Dr. McLees via the online scheduling portal: http://geogadvising.uoregon.edu.

-Hours have now been posted for the two weeks prior to the beginning of Fall term.
-Fall 2017 drop-in advising will be from 11-noon on Wednesdays.
+Hours are posted on the scheduling portal for Winter 2018.
+Drop-in advising for Winter 2018 will be Thursdays from 11:30-12:30 in Condon 107C.
 If you can’t find a time you can meet through the scheduler or during drop-in hours, please email Dr. McLees at firstname.lastname@example.org with possible times and she will be happy to set up another time.

 Questions about the major requirements, course schedules, concentration options, honors and thesis options, and scholarships should be directed to the advisor.
 It is recommended that all geography and SDST majors and minors see the adviser upon entrance to the program.
 Please check the Frequently Asked Questions link on the sidebar to the right to see if your questions are addressed.